Generalized Rothe diagrams for orthogonal roots: The QP-triple T(E7, 7)

 \begin{proof} For each triple $T\in \Omega_{U'}$, we have

 where each set appearing in the intersection can be calculated using Lemma \ref{lem:madeneg}.
-The descriptions of the residues follow from the lemma by straightforward computations.
+The descriptions of the generalized Rothe diagrams follow from the lemma by straightforward computations.
 Taking cardinalities of the generalized Rothe diagrams yields the levels of the triples in (i) and (ii), and the claim about the level in (iii) follows from Theorem \ref{thm:hafpfaf} (v). \end{proof}

 \begin{exa} Figure \ref{fig:45res} depicts the generalized Rothe diagrams of the elements $T_1=a_4c_{24}b_2$ and $T_2=c_{13}c_{25}c_{46}$, in the following way.
 First, we identify the 27 roots of $U'$ with the 27 square cells in the array shown in Figure \ref{fig:45res} (a) as follows: identify the cells in the top row with $a_1, a_2, \ldots,$ and $a_6$ from left to right, the cells in the rightmost column with $b_1, b_2, \ldots,$ and $b_6$ from top to bottom, and the unique cell in the $(a_j, b_i)$-position (i.e., the cell in the same row as $b_i$ and same column as $a_j$) with $c_{ij}=c_{ji}$.
-If we represent each $T_i$ by marking the elements of $T$ with solid black dots, then the residues of $T_i$ are the cells marked with a star.
+If we represent each $T_i$ by marking the elements of $T$ with solid black dots, then the roots dominating $T_i$ are the cells marked with a star.
 For an element of the form $T=a_ic_{ij}b_j$ where $j<i$, such as $T_1$, Theorem \ref{thm:rothe45} (ii) implies that $\res_{U'}(T)$ consists of the cells to the left of $a_i$, or below $c_{ji}$, or to the left of $b_i$ (which is below $b_j$ and not in $T$).
 For an element of the form $T=c_{i_1j_1}c_{i_2j_2}c_{i_3j_3}\in \Omega_{U'}$, such as $T_2$, one can show using Theorem \ref{thm:rothe45} (iii) that $\res_{U'}(T)$ consists of all the six roots in the top row and the roots $c_{ij}$ in the 27-cell grid that are neither attacked from the right nor from below by any of the roots in $T$ or their mirror images across the diagonal consisting of the $(a_k,b_k)$-positions for $k\in \{1,2,\ldots,6\}$.
 We have shaded the cell $b_i=b_4$ in Figure \ref{fig:45res} (a) and the aforementioned mirror images in Figure \ref{fig:45res} (b).

 \end{exa}